Long range for Big Game hunt

 The beginning of the 1960s was an interesting time in the development of hunting firearms and calibers.
 New rifles were launched, and in the meantime, the need for new kinds of calibers came in handy.

 The biggest competition in the market was between the two largest firearms manufacturers in the United States at the time.
-Remington and Winchester both developed a whole series of new calibers, typical of which was that Remington used millimeter measurements in the designations of their cartridges, while Winchester refrained from imperial units of measurement.
+Remington and Winchester both developed a whole series of new calibers, typical of which was that Remington used millimeter measurements in the designations of their cartridges, and Winchester refrained from imperial units of measurement.

 The Monolithic series cartridges are entirely based on lead-free bullets.
 They are the choice for hunters who want to minimize meat loss.
 One advantage of monolithic bullets is their high strength that translates into near 100% weight retention.
 The Monolithic series offers terminal performance and exceptional expansion capabilities, regardless of shooting distances and hit velocities.